Pinggy-io/pinggy_website/content/blog/sharing_local_wordPress_sites_remotely_using_pinggy.md

 ### 1. Mixed Content Issues

-When your site loads over HTTPS but some resources (such as images or scripts) load over HTTP, you might see mixed content warnings.
-This can disrupt asset loading and impact the appearance of the site.
+If your site is hosted over HTTPS, but some of the resources that are being called, for instance images or scripts are in HTTP, then you may get mixed content messages.
+This can distort order of loading of assets and affects the look and feel of the site.

-- **Solution**: Use the HTTPS version of your Pinggy URL, or ensure all links on your WordPress site use HTTPS.
-You can update this in WordPress by adjusting the **WordPress URL** and **Site URL** settings to use HTTPS.
+- **Solution**:  You should use the HTTPS version of your Pinggy URL, or all links on your WordPress site should use HTTPS.
+This can be done in WordPress by changing the settings of WordPress URL and Site URL to HTTPS.

 ### 2. Site Not Loading Assets

-This issue often stems from misconfigured headers or incorrect site addresses.
+It is mainly attributed to improper headers or wrong site locations.

-- **Solution**: Check the host header setting in your Pinggy command (e.g., `u:Host:testping.local`) and confirm it matches the local site address.
+- **Solution**:  Again, if you are using Pinggy command check the HOST header value specified in your Pinggy command (for example `u:Host:testping.local`) and verify that this value is the same as your local site address.

 ### 3. LocalWP Port Conflicts

-LocalWP commonly defaults to port 80, which can occasionally lead to conflicts.
+LocalWP usually sets the site to run on port 80 and sometimes this may result to conflicts.

-- **Solution**: In LocalWP, specify a unique port for the site.
-Update the Pinggy command to use the new port.
+- **Solution**: In the configuration file of LocalWP, set a different port for the site.
+Set the Pinggy command to be based on the new port.

-By following these steps and troubleshooting tips, you can efficiently set up and manage remote access for your LocalWP WordPress site using Pinggy.
+Following these instructions as well as tips on troubleshooting you can successfully configure and use Pinggy for providing remote access to your LocalWP WordPress site.

 # Additional Tips for Smooth Functioning

 Here are some additional recommendations to prevent issues when working with Pinggy and LocalWP:

-- **Use HTTPS Server Setting**: If your local server is running via HTTPS, enable the **Connect to HTTPS Server** option in Pinggy to prevent certificate errors.
+- **Use HTTPS Server Setting**:  If your server is hosted locally on the HTTPS, enable the option **Connect to HTTPS Server** in Pinggy in order to avoid errors in certificates.
-- **Enable Reverse Proxy Mode**: This setting is particularly useful for LocalWP, as it adjusts the hostname and routes requests correctly to the local server.
+- **Enable Reverse Proxy Mode**:  This setting is particularly useful for the LocalWP project as it rewrites the hostname and passes requests to the correct server.
-- **Adjust Headers**: If the site requires a specific hostname in the request, update the headers accordingly to include the correct hostname.
+- **Adjust Headers**: If the site expects a hostname in the request then we need to change it as per the site requirements in the headers.

 ## Advantages of Using Pinggy with LocalWP

-- **Remote Access**: Pinggy enables you to navigate your local sites from any location, eliminating the need for complex network configurations.
+- **Remote Access**:  Pinggy will allow you to access your local sites regardless of the geographic location – no need to fine-tune your networks.
-- **Client Collaboration**: With Pinggy, you can showcase your development progress to clients or teammates without deploying to a live site.
+- **Client Collaboration**:  Pinggy allows you displaying the improvements to clients or colleagues without having to post to a live site.
-- **Enhanced Security**: Pinggy provides secure tunneling that protects your local server from unauthorized access.
+- **Enhanced Security**:  Pinggy has tunnelling that keeps your local server safe from access by unauthorized persons.

 ## Quick Hack

-If you encounter connectivity issues, add the `ServerAliveInterval=10` option to your Pinggy command.
-This sends a "heartbeat" every 10 seconds to keep the session active and helps avoid timeouts, which is especially useful during extended development sessions.
+Note that you may experience connectivity problems In that cas you append `ServerAliveInterval=10’ at the Pinggy command-Function:.
+It sends a “heartbeat” every 10 seconds to keep the session alive and useful for avoiding timeout issues while working through long sessions during development.

-Pinggy simplifies the sharing of LocalWP sites, allowing developers to receive real-time feedback, collaborate, and test efficiently.
+Pinggy makes LocalWP site share as easy as possible and gives developers the chance to get real feedback, discuss and test.